Lucette Michaux-Chevry: Personal life

 Lucette was married at a young age to printer Henri Michaux but became a widow when her two children were still young.

-Her daughter, Marie-Luce Penchard, became a minister under the Nicholas Sarkozy presidency, and like her mother, she has pursued a career in local and national politics.
+Her daughter, Marie-Luce Penchard, became a minister under the Nicolas Sarkozy presidency, and like her mother, she has pursued a career in local and national politics.

 Death and tributes

 Michaux-Chevry died on 9 September 2021at her home in Gourbeyre, Guadeloupe from throat cancer, at the age of 92.